kjellhar/pres/ntnu-24/md/01-introduction.md

 --
 ## About - Digital forensics section

+--
+## About - Our national partners

+--
+## About - Our international partners

 ---
+## The goal of this lecture
+- You will not learn much technical stuff
+- Instead, we will give you some real world insight into
+    - Feasability study and planning
+    - Equipment and lab setup
+    - Knowledge and skills
+    - Digital forensics and risk assesment

+---
 ## Agenda
 - Hardware hacking in general
-- A professional approach
-- The law enforcement context
-- Resources
-- Planning
+- SCA/FI
-- Execution
+- Chip hacking
-- Examples
+- Some examples

 ---
-## The goal of this lecture
-- Planning, equipment, knowledge and documentation.
-The stuff a professional team is made of
-- Peek into digital forensics
-- Highligh some real world applications
+## And some practicle stuff
+- We assume you know most of the basic technical lingo.
+- If you have any questions, please note them down and hold on to them.
+Every now and then, there will be a checkpoint where we will address them.
+You'll know when it's time

+---
+# Questions so far?

 ---
 ## Test of image